sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 ### Q. Message SBIE2212 appears when I run my email software in Sandboxie, does this indicate an error?

 A. No. As a safety measure, Sandboxie refuses to launch your application under its supervision, until it is properly configured.
 For more information, see the reference page for message [SBIE2212](SBIE2212.md).
-To learn how to configure support for your email software, see the next question in this FAQ
+To learn how to configure support for your email software, see the next question in this FAQ.

 ### Q. How do I configure Sandboxie for use with my email software?